For all you impatient types...

 Genetics For Herpers is a great way to learn genetics.
 This book starts with the basics and teaches everything you need to know in order to understand the role that genetics plays in breeding.
 The book is 84 pages (7½" x 5½") and includes over 120 illustrations plus a glossary.
 Click here to learn more or order.

-Heterozygous for Pastel, Spider, and Pinstripe, one codominant trait and two dominant traits.
-The combination of Spider and Pastel creates the lovely Bumblebee, but adding Pinstripe into the equation take it to another level.
+Homozygous for Pastel, a codominant trait and heterozygous for Pinstripe and Spider, two dominant traits.
+The combination of Spider and Super Pastel creates the gorgeous Killerbee Spider, adding Pinstripe to the mix just sends them over the top.
 Click here to learn more/see adults.

 Hypo Pinstripe Ball Pythons (Python regius)